glamod/glamod_landQC/doc/source/index.rst

 Once completed, this script also runs a checking process to provide some summary information of the processing run, with station counts and locations.
 This can be called separately as ``check_if_processed.bash`` using the ``I`` / ``N`` switches.

-The main script runs through each station in turn, calling each test in turn.
-There will be buddy checks in future releases.
+The python scripts (``intra_checks.py`` for the internal checks, and ``inter_checks.py`` for the buddy checks) run through each station in turn, applying the relevant tests.
+These, and the top-level test functions are documented below:

 .. toctree::
    :maxdepth: 2